Office of the Personnel Commission

 Be sure your application reflects all relevant experience, paid or volunteer.
 Attach a supplemental resume or other description of experience if it is not adequately described on your application.

 For positions indicating educational requirements, you must submit official or unofficial copies of education transcripts with your application by the application deadline.
-Transcripts can be mailed, dropped-off in person, or faxed to the Classified Personnel Technician at 562-799-4712.
+Transcripts can be mailed, dropped-off in person, or faxed to the Classified Personnel Specialist at 562-799-4712.

 Applications may be screened to select qualified candidates.